omemoglu-lab/olist-ecommerce-sql-analysis/README.md

 Despite these limitations, the dataset provides a reliable foundation for identifying overall trends and key relationships within the e-commerce workflow.

 ## 8. Next Steps

+If extended further, this analysis could be enhanced in several ways:

+- Incorporating text-based sentiment analysis on customer reviews to better understand qualitative feedback.
+- Performing cohort or retention analysis to evaluate repeat purchase behavior over time.
+- Building interactive dashboards (e.g., using BI tools) to visualize key metrics such as delivery performance and customer satisfaction.
+- Expanding the analysis to include predictive models for delivery delays or customer churn.

+These extensions would allow deeper insights and support more advanced, data-driven decision making.